- About Us

 Calling hours will be 2 to 4 and 7 to 9 p.m.
 Monday, March 26 at the Hart & Bruce Funeral Home, 117 N. Massey St., Watertown.

 The Funeral Mass will be 10 a.m.
 Tuesday, March 27 at St. Patrick’s Catholic Church.
-Burial will be in Glenwood Cemetery in the spring.
+Burial will be11 a.m.
+Friday, May 11th in Glenwood Cemetery.

 He was born on June 27, 1956, in Watertown, son of George and Helen (Gartland) Lachenauer.
 From an early age he worked for the Watertown Daily Times and continued into his early adulthood.
 He graduated from Watertown High School in 1975 and as a proponent of lifelong learning earned an associates degree from Corning Community College in 2000 and graduated from Executive Fire Officer School in Maryland.